Course Listing - by Instructor

 Mark Koterwski graduated from Gallaudet University in 1989.
 Mark has worked for Communication Service for the Deaf for almost 25 years as a Community Support Specialist.
 Mark has also worked in following areas: Community Support, Interpreting Mentor Program, Employment Services, American Sign Language Instructor, Advocacy, and Communication Assistance.
 Mark has worked with deaf, hard of hearing, and hearing people with communication barriers for over 30 years in the states of Maryland, Washington D.C., Illinois, California, and South Dakota.

 I have been playing guitar and bass professionally in Sioux Falls for the past 30 years!
 I also perform throughout the area and am happy to share my knowledge and love of music with students at two locations.
 With a B.A. from SDSU and a M.A. from Augustana, both in education, I love to motivate & reach students of all ages!
-I teach students ages 6 through adults, beginners and experienced on acoustic, bass and electric guitar.
-Two years ago I began teaching myself Ukulele and Banjo by using the same methodologies used in teaching others.
+I teach students ages 6 through adults, beginners and experienced on acoustic, bass and electric guitar, ukulele and banjo.
 Students with an electric guitar will need to bring their own amp to practice.

 Lisa brings her joy and passion for teaching and a lifelong experience in dance and the arts to the community!
 She has a Theater degree from Gustavus Adolphus College with an additional focus on choreography and dance.
 Lisa is a certified ballroom dance instructor and has been teaching ballroom, Latin, country, and swing dance since 2000 when she began training and teaching with Arthur Murray Minneapolis.
 Locally she has taught at DANCE Ballroom & Studio and through Community Education.